frankharkins/qiskit-ibm-runtime/docs/cloud/setup-terraform.rst

 4. Verify on the `Instances page <https://cloud.ibm.com/quantum/instances>`__ that your service instance has been created.

-Qiskit Runtime service instances are IAM managed resources.
+Qiskit Runtime service instances are Identity and Access Management (IAM) managed resources.
 Access can be shaped through terraform using IAM user policies.
 See the `IBM IAM user policy <https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/iam_user_policy>`__ for more details and examples.